Self-Pity Is a Drug.

 Builders rise.

-If you’re reading this and feeling called out - good.
-That means your fight isn’t dead.
+If you're reading this and feeling called out, that means your fight isn't dead.

 It's just buried under bullshit.